vankessel/vankessel.github.io/blog/_posts/2024-12-25-how-to-disprove-telempathy.md

 We are testing telempathy not telepathy.
 Enhanced communication may just not work when there is zero information content to enhance in the first place.

-If they do matter, a possible option to minimize leakage could be to have subjects periodically meet for a duration before returning to separated testing.
+If that's the case, a possible option to minimize leakage could be to have subjects periodically meet for some time before returning to separated testing.
 Assuming contact helps and lasts long enough when separated again.

 ## Statistics

 Will probably need to model this as a [beta-binomial distribution](https://en.wikipedia.org/wiki/Beta-binomial_distribution).

-I'll give it a try and provide an update later.
+I'll give it a try and provide an update in the future.
 Let me know if you try something yourself.

 ## FAQ